ISARICResearch/VERTEX/README.md

 # VERTEX
+**ISARIC VERTEX** is a web-based application designed for local use by users.
+It serves as an analysis tool for data captured through our complementary tools: [ISARIC ARC](https://github.com/ISARICResearch/ARC) and [ISARIC BRIDGE](https://github.com/ISARICResearch/BRIDGE).

 VERTEX is a web-based application designed to present graphs and tables based on relevant research questions that need to be quickly answered during an outbreak.
 VERTEX uses reproducible analytical pipelines.
 Currently, we have pipelines for identifying the spectrum of clinical features in a disease and determining risk factors for patient outcomes.
 New questions will be added by the ISARIC team and the wider scientific community, enabling the creation and sharing of new pipelines.

 ## About VERTEX